kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 - [What is the Windows Subsystem for Linux?](https://docs.microsoft.com/en-us/windows/wsl/about)

+Furthermore, take a look at this short answer at [stackoverflow](https://stackoverflow.com/a/53939373) or the more detailed version in this [post](https://coding-stream-of-consciousness.com/2018/11/06/apache-airflow-windows-10-install-ubuntu/).

 ### Anaconda

-To start this tutorial, you need Anaconda.
+To start this tutorial, I recommend to use Anaconda.
 If you don't already have Anaconda, go to [anaconda.com](https://www.anaconda.com/products/individual) and choose the appropriate `Graphical Installer` for your system (Windows, MacOS or Linux).
 Install the software on your system:

 - [Installing on macOS](https://docs.continuum.io/anaconda/install/mac-os/)
 - [Installing on Windows](https://docs.continuum.io/anaconda/install/windows/)
 - [https://docs.continuum.io/anaconda/install/linux/](https://docs.continuum.io/anaconda/install/linux/)

-Here some tips if you have problems installing Anaconda: [troubleshooting](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/#anaconda-installer-download-problems).

 <!-- ------------------------ -->
 ## Create Virtual Environment

-Duration: 0:05:00
+Duration: 0:02:00

 [Conda environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) help manage dependencies and isolate projects.
 This is particularly useful when some packages require specific Python versions.